-How do we teach reading & spelling effectively with 100% SUCCESS and with instant and constant progress as well as an immediate improvement in confidence?
+How do we teach reading & spelling effectively with 100% SUCCESS and with constant progress in decoding?

 The goal of each of our sessions is SUCCESS and all of our lessons are geared toward SUCCESS and with visible SUCCESS because we know what to teach and how to teach!

-The student's success begins with a reading assessment and his lesson starts with the evaluation result.
-Click here to learn more about our reading assessment:
+Your child's success begins with a reading assessment and his lesson will start based on the findings of the evaluation.
+Click here to learn more about our reading assessment

-A student with mild dyslexia who is learning to read for the first time will instantly learn how to read and spell and his improvement will continue if he sees the tutor at least three times per week and will do all the necessary reading practice at home.
-The severely dyslexic student who knows most of the 26 basic sounds could also instantly learn to read but the spelling could follow after a few sessions particularly if he has autism spectrum disorder and other disabilities & disorders and if he knows what some of the 26 basic sounds look like; for example, he knows how the sounds of /b/, /u/, /g/ look like.
-His improvement will also continue if he sees the tutor five times per week.
-Generally, the student’s progress varies and it depends on many factors such as the degree of language difficulties, the severity of the student's challenges, his independent work, what is going on in his life, etc.
+His improvement will continue if he sees the tutor at least three times per week and will do all the necessary reading practice at home.
+The severely dyslexic student who knows most of the 26 basic sounds could also instantly learn to read, but the spelling could follow after a few sessions particularly if he has autism spectrum disorder and other disabilities & disorders and if he knows what some of the 26 basic sounds look like; for example, he knows how the sounds of /b/, /u/, /g/ look like.
+His improvement will also continue if he sees the tutor five times per week, but generally, the student’s progress varies and it depends on many factors such as the degree of language difficulties, the severity of the student's challenges, his independent work, what is going on in his life, etc.

 Keywords to get the sounds and strategies to manipulate the sounds and rules of the English language to analyze spoken words such as how to identify if it has a short vowel /a/ like rack or long vowel sound /a/ like rake are part of the lesson so that he can read and spell words even if he has not seen them.